autistic-symposium/blockchain-science-py/on-chain-data-by-address/README.md

 ## Extracting on-chain data from a list of Ethereum public addresses

-In this notebook, we leverage Etherscan API to extract the following information from a list of public addresses (retrieved from the file defined on `ADRESS_LIST`):
+In this notebook, we leverage Etherscan API to extract the following information from a list of public addresses (retrieved from the file defined on `ADDRESS_LIST`):

 * Current ETH balance
 * Token transfers and swaps